cloudmesh-book/book-latex-2018/tutorial/avro.md

 ## Resources

-* The steps and instructions are modified from [Apache Avro 1.8.2 Getting Started](http://avro.apache.org/docs/1.8.2/gettingstartedpython.html)
+* The steps and instructions are modified from [Apache Avro 1.8.2 Getting Started (Python)](http://avro.apache.org/docs/1.8.2/gettingstartedpython.html) \cite{hid-sp18-405-tutorial-avro-python}.

-* The Avro Python library does not support code generation, while Avro used with Java supports code generation, see [Apache Avro 1.8.2 Getting Started (Java)](http://avro.apache.org/docs/1.8.2/gettingstartedjava.html) for details
+* The Avro Python library does not support code generation, while Avro used with Java supports code generation, see [Apache Avro 1.8.2 Getting Started (Java)](http://avro.apache.org/docs/1.8.2/gettingstartedjava.html) \cite{hid-sp18-405-tutorial-avro-java}.

 * Avro provides a convenient way to represent complex data structures within a Hadoop MapReduce job.
-Details about Avro are documented in [Apache Avro 1.8.2 Hadoop MapReduce guide](http://avro.apache.org/docs/1.8.2/mr.html)
+Details about Avro are documented in [Apache Avro 1.8.2 Hadoop MapReduce guide](http://avro.apache.org/docs/1.8.2/mr.html) \cite{hid-sp18-405-tutorial-avro-mapreduce}.

-* Avro implementations for C, C++, C#, Java, PHP, Python, and Ruby can be downloaded from the [Apache Avro Releases page](http://avro.apache.org/releases.html).

-* For more information on schema files and how to specify name and type of a record can be found at [record specification](http://avro.apache.org/docs/1.8.2/spec.html#schema_record)
+* For more information on schema files and how to specify name and type of a record can be found at [record specification](http://avro.apache.org/docs/1.8.2/spec.html#schema_record) \cite{hid-sp18-405-tutorial-avro-record}.